Sammy Basso: Youth

 Through research on the Internet, Basso's family found an American association, the Sunshine Foundation, and in 2000 began to participate in the world meetings that it organises every year for families with children with progeria.
 In addition, the family also started to attend European meetings organised by the Dutch association Progeria Family Circle in 2002.
 At the meetings organised by the American associations, exchanges between the families of children affected by this disease are encouraged, while at the meetings of the European associations, it is possible for families and doctors dealing with progeria to meet: the various associations play a central role in promoting the exchange of knowledge between doctors and doctors, communication between doctors and parents, and the sharing of experiences between parents.
 Basso graduated at the Liceo Scientifico Jacopo Da Ponte in Bassano del Grappa.

 Soon after his graduation, Basso took a trip to the United States with his parents, Laura and Amerigo, and his friend Riccardo, travelling along U.S. Route 66 from Chicago to Los Angeles.
 Basso documented this trip by writing the book Il viaggio di Sammy (Sammy's Journey), and recording some episodes that were broadcast by the Nat Geo People channel.
 In the 2014–2015 academic year, he enrolled in the Physics degree programme at the University of Padua; his dream, once he had completed his studies, was to work at CERN in Geneva.

 On 13 February 2015, Basso was invited as a guest to the 65th edition of the Sanremo Music Festival, speaking about his illness.
-In 2016, he enrolled in a degree programme in Natural Sciences with the intention of further researching progeria once he had completed his studies.
+In 2016, he enrolled in a degree programme in Natural Sciences at the University of Padua with the intention of further researching progeria once he had completed his studies.
 He graduated with a Bachelor of Science degree in natural sciences with 110 cum laude on 17 July 2018, and he obtained a Master of Science degree in Molecular Biology in English on 24 March 2021.
 On 7 June 2019, he received the insignia of the Knighthood of the Order of Merit of the Italian Republic, of which he had been awarded motu proprio by the Italian president Sergio Mattarella.